Density of irreducible operators in the trace-class norm: Abstract

-For a large family of operators in $\mathcal{B}(\mathcal{H})$, we give this problem an affirmative answer.
+In this paper, for a large family of operators in $\mathcal{B}(\mathcal{H})$, we give this problem an affirmative answer.
 The result is derived from a combination of techniques in both operator theory and operator algebras.
-Moreover, we discover that there is a strong connection between this problem and an operator-theoretical problem related to type $\mathrm{II}_1$ factors.
+We also discover that there is a strong connection between this problem and an operator-theoretical problem related to type $\mathrm{II}_1$ factors.